Skip to Content

 Hearing Room

-The House Committee on Veterans’ Affairs’ historic legacy is captured in the Committee’s hearing rooms in the Cannon House Office Building.
-The Committee has been formerly known by many names, including, the Committee on Naval Affairs, and the Committee on World War Veterans’ Affairs.
+The House Committee on Veterans’ Affairs’ historic legacy is captured in the Committee’s hearing room in the Cannon House Office Building in Washington, DC.
+The Committee was formerly known by various names over the course of its history, including, the Committee on Naval Affairs, and the Committee on World War Veterans’ Affairs.
 After the Legislative Reorganization Act of 1946, the Committee became formally known as the House Committee on Veterans’ Affairs.
-Even though the Committee’s name has changed over the years, its mission has remained constant – to represent and serve America’s veterans, their families, and survivors.
+Even though the Committee’s name has changed over the years, its mission has remained constant – to represent and serve America’s veterans, their families, and survivors with honor.

 Flags